 Skip to main content

 I interviewed my team members.
-Based on these long and detailed sessions, I collected a thorough understanding of the UX Maturity in the team and organization.
+These long and detailed sessions gave me a thorough understanding of the team and the organization’s UX maturity.
 I already recognized patterns, issues, and opportunities.
 Most importantly, each team member shared suggestions on how to proceed.

 In similar situations, you may feel immense gratitude and a streak of luck.
 You have successfully reached land and are ready to go.
 In my example, I had a lurking understanding of something not yet uncovered.
 Like gaze detection1, people recognize being stared at.
 I had gathered plenty of signals yet to be processed and analyzed.

-I used McKinsey’s 7-s framework2.
 Initially, it was a journaling exercise based on my understanding and feelings.
 The framework’s structure made it quick to distill and describe a conclusive enough summary of the situation.
-This was one of my most important inspirations to redesign my leadership approach.
+This was one of the most important inspirations for redesigning my leadership approach.
 I understood what needed to be done and realized the priorities for most actions.

 Strategy